There are a lot of articles going around lately in regard to changes in LATCH regulations. Some contain incomplete or inaccurate information.

 First the new part.

 When I became a Child Passenger Safety Tech 10 years ago, I was taught that parents weren’t to use LATCH if the child weighed 65 lbs. or more.
 Parents were then to install the seat with the seat belt.
-So the only “new” part is that the regulated weight limit includes the weight of the child restraint (which I wrote about in a post last year) and that it is across all makes and models of vehicles.
+So the only “new” part is that the regulated LATCH weight limits include the weight of the child restraint) and that it is across all makes and models of vehicles.
 This change does not necessarily effect the use of the tether.
 Tether weight limitations still varies depending on the vehicle manufacturer.

 Of course back when I was trained, there were few 5-point harness seats for a child over 40 pounds and most car seats weighed well under 20 pounds.
 Today, many 5-point harness car seats accommodate heavier children with some fitting children up to 90 pounds.
 Car seats are heavier too —most weigh 20-25 pounds (even up to 36 pounds).